Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

-With the garden bathed in pink throughout the day, once the sun sets the cherry blossoms are lit up, bringing about a whole new beauty to the blossoming buds.
+With the garden bathed in pink throughout the day, once the sun sets, the cherry blossoms are lit up, bringing about a whole new beauty to the blossoming buds.

-In 2025, the cherry blossoms will be lit up from March 16 until March 24 in the 18:30 - 21:00 time interval (last entry at 20:00).
-Evening admission fees are 900 yen for tickets bought online in advance, or 1,100 yen for same-day tickets.
+In 2026, the cherry blossoms will be lit up at night for one week from March 18 to March 24 (*) in the 18:30 - 21:00 time interval (last entry at 20:00).

 Photo by Pixta